gbouras13/dnaapler/README.md

 If you try dnaapler on a more novel or under-studied microbe with a dnaA gene that has little sequence similarity to the database, you may need to provide your own dnaA gene(s) in amino acid FASTA format using `dnaapler custom`.

 After this [issue](https://github.com/gbouras13/dnaapler/issues/1), `dnaapler mystery` was added.
-It predicted all ORFs in the input, then picks a random sequence to re-orient your sequence with.s
+It predicts all ORFs in the input using [pyrodigal](https://github.com/althonos/pyrodigal), then picks a random gene to re-orient your sequence with

 Motivation